Category Archives: Software Requirements

 Problem:

-You want to quickly capture and analyze requirements for agile development however misunderstandings happen frequently among your team members.
+You want to quickly capture and analyze requirements for a project developed using Scrum or Kanban method however misunderstandings happen too frequently among your team members.

 Suggestion: